-Total revenues consist of airtime services, hardware, components and miscellaneous parts, repair, warranties and sales related to lost units.
+Total revenue consists of airtime services, hardware, components and miscellaneous parts, repair, warranties and sales related to lost units.

-Revenues from airtime services are recognized as services over the life of the contract as services are provided; revenues from hardware, components and miscellaneous parts, repairs and lost unit sales that are independent of the provision of airtime services are recognized upon delivery; and revenues from services sold as part of hardware contracts are recorded as deferred revenues and recognized over the term of the hardware contract.
+Revenue from airtime services are recognized as services over the life of the contract as services are provided; revenue from hardware, components and miscellaneous parts, repairs and lost unit sales that are independent of the provision of airtime services are recognized upon delivery; and revenue from hardware, components and miscellaneous parts and warranties sold as part of airtime service contracts are recorded as deferred revenue and recognized over the initial term of the service contract.